 On March 12, 2021, HHFDC published a public notice to solicit comments through April 11, 2021 on the draft PY2021 Annual Action Plan.
-Due to some state and county offices' closure to the public due to the COVID-19 pandemic, viewing of the public notice and the draft Annual Action Plan is limited to regional libraries (subject to their respective hours of operation, which may have been adjusted due to the COVID-19 pandemic) and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
-Interested parties may also request that a copy be mailed to them by contacting HHFDC staff.
-Public comments will be accepted through April 11, 2021.
+Due to some state and county offices' closure to the public due to the COVID-19 pandemic, viewing of the public notice and the draft Annual Action Plan was limited to regional libraries (subject to their respective hours of operation, which may have been adjusted due to the COVID-19 pandemic) and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
+Interested parties could also request that a copy be mailed to them by contacting HHFDC staff.
+Public comments were accepted through April 11, 2021.
+No comments were received during the 30-day public comment period.